hypertexthero/hypertexthero.com/readme.md

 ## TODO

-Combine django-staticgenerator or django-medusa with this application so we are serving static files in HTML on server and Markdown and HTML columns in database.
+- Combine django-staticgenerator or django-medusa with this application so we are serving static files in HTML on server and Markdown and HTML columns in database.
 Also try to find a way to have static files in Markdown format on the server.
+- Keywords/tags for posts